Actively Recruiting

 • Spondylolisthesis greater than 3 mm

-• Spinal instability shown by functional radiography
+• Spinal instability shown on functional X-rays

 • Sagittal imbalance type 4 according to C. Barrey